College of Liberal Arts & Sciences

 Rebekah Kowal

-Rebekah Kowal teaches dance history and theory and serves as the DEO of the Department of Dance.
-Her research investigates how moving bodies are compelling agents of social, cultural, and political change.
-A dancer and scholar, Kowal seeks to forge interdisciplinary connections between dance theory and practice.
 After completing a BA in English at Barnard College/Columbia University, she danced in New York City with Heidi Henderson, Molly Rabinowitz, Bryan Hayes, and Pat Cremmins.
 She holds a CMA from the Laban/Bartenieff Institute and a PhD in American Studies from NYU.
-Prior to joining the faculty at Iowa, she was a Mellon Postdoctoral Fellow in Performance Studies at Haverford College.
+Before joining the faculty at Iowa, she was a Mellon Postdoctoral Fellow in Performance Studies at Haverford College.

 Kowal’s most recent monograph, Dancing the World Smaller: Staging Globalism in Mid-Century America, examines international dance performances in New York City in the 1940s as sites in which dance artists and audiences contested what it meant to practice globalism in mid-century America.
 Produced in non-traditional dance venues, such as the American Museum of Natural History, Carnegie Hall, The Ethnologic Dance Center, and the 1948 New York Golden Jubilee Celebration, these performances elevated dance as an intercultural bridge across human differences and dance artists as transcultural interlocutors.
 The book illuminates how debates within diverse dance contexts proxied larger cultural struggles over how to reconcile America’s new role in the world following World War II and how to become a heterogeneous and inclusive nation.
-She is currently working on a new monograph entitled War Theatre: Dancing American Citizenship and Empire during World War II.
+She is currently working on a new monograph entitled War Theatre: Dancing American Imperialism during World War II.

-Recent Publications:
+Recent publications

 Kowal, Rebekah J.